opentok/Opentok-Java-SDK/sample/Archiving/README.md

 can be seen by clicking the "Older →" link.
 If you click on the name of an archive, your browser will start downloading the archive file.
 If you click the "Delete" link in the end of the row for any archive, that archive will be deleted and no longer available.
-Some basic information like when the archive was created, how long it is, and its status is shown.
+Some basic information like when the archive was created, how long it is, and its status is also shown.
 You should see the archives you created in the previous sections here.

 We begin to see how this page is created by looking at the route handler for this URL: